For questions concerning this template contact:John Aucott

 Any necessary evacuation which allows for a timely evacuation under non-life-threatening circumstances.

 Those at the Community College of Rhode Island are fortunate that student residents are not an issue.
 We do not have to plan or consider the need for short or long term housing or food preparation.

-Temporary housing plans for emergency responders, Campus Police and Physical Plant personnel will be created as necessary.
+Temporary housing plans for emergency responders, College Police and Physical Plant personnel will be created as necessary.
 Accommodations will be made for food shower and toilet facilities.

 Means of Evacuation: